HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 • Moving or cutting – In this process, cut the weed.

-• Mulching – In this process, farmers use a plastic film or plant to residue on the soil’s surface to block the weed’s growth.
+• Mulching – In this process, farmers use a plastic film or plant residue on the soil’s surface to block the weed’s growth.

 3. Crop Diversity